posit-dev/air/docs/notes.md

 ## Line breaks

-Typically, air aggressively removes line breaks in favor of placing as much as possible on a single line while still respecting the line width.
+Typically, Air aggressively removes line breaks in favor of placing as much as possible on a single line while still respecting the line width.
 After all, that's one of the main purposes of a formatter!

 ```r
 # Input